-The peak ratio is defined as the PFS irradiance flux at the late--phase peak divided by the corresponding value at the main--phase peak (both in the EVE~33.5~nm irradiance measurements).
-Flares with a ratio $>$1, i.e., where the late phase has a larger peak value than the main phase, are termed "extreme ELP flares" \mbox{\citep{2015ApJ...802...35L}}.
+The peak ratio is defined as the PFS irradiance flux at the late-phase peak divided by the corresponding value at the main-phase peak (both in the EVE~33.5~nm irradiance measurements).
+Flares with a ratio $>$1, i.e., where the late phase has a larger peak value than the main phase, are termed extreme ELP flares \mbox{\citep{2015ApJ...802...35L}}.